If your questions are not answered here, please contact email@example.com

 A) Your project idea would be eligible if it were presented by an individual or a team, but not as a company.

 Q) I am a founder (or employee) of a company, am I eligible to apply?

 A) Yes.
 We encourage project proposals from any sector.

 Q) I live in a region/community outside of Boston/Cambridge—am I eligible?

-A) Yes, however one person from your team must be able to come to Cambridge for both the Impact Proposition Workshop and the Final Pitch Presentation event.
+A) Yes, however one person from your team must be able to come to Cambridge for both the Kickoff and Commencement Workshops in Cambridge, Massachusetts.

 Q) I live outside the Cambridge community, can I partner with a person/team in Boston/Cambridge to submit a project proposal?